Gary Locke (Scottish footballer)

-Gary Locke (born 16 June 1975 in Edinburgh) is a Scottish professional football player and coach.
+Gary Locke (born 16 June 1975) is a Scottish professional football player and coach.
 Locke both played for and managed Heart of Midlothian and Kilmarnock, and has also managed Raith Rovers and Cowdenbeath.
 He is currently Club Ambassador at Hearts.

 Playing career

 Locke, a midfielder, went to Lasswade Primary and High School in Bonnyrigg and started his career at Hearts before joining Bradford City in January 2001 who were at the time in the Premier League.
 Locke finished his career at Kilmarnock where he scored once against Dunfermline.

 Locke picked up 10 caps for Scotland under-21s while at Hearts.
 Injuries were a major problem throughout Locke's career and while he was club captain when Hearts won the 1997–98 Scottish Cup, he did not play in the final due to injury.

 Locke played under manager Jim Jefferies at all of his clubs.
 He retired aged 34, at the end of the 2008–09 season.

-Locke has 3 daughters, eldest daughter Keira Locke, there is no further information on his other 2 daughters.